dell/terraform-provider-redfish/docs/data-sources/system_boot.md

 ### Optional

+- `redfish_server` (Block List) List of server BMCs and their respective user credentials (see [below for nested schema](#nestedblock--redfish_server))
-- `id` (String) Resource ID of the computer system.
+- `resource_id` (String) Resource ID of the computer system.
 If not provided, the first system resource is used
-- `redfish_server` (Block List) List of server BMCs and their respective user credentials (see [below for nested schema](#nestedblock--redfish_server))

 ### Read-Only